 The investigation began to unfold publicly after UBS AG (UBSN) disclosed in July 2011 that it had gotten conditional immunity for cooperating with the U.S. Justice Department’s antitrust investigation.
 In February, the Zurich-based bank said it had received similar immunity from the Swiss Competition Commission, and people with knowledge of the matter said it also sought protection from prosecution by Canadian regulators in January 2010.

 Based on UBS’s disclosures, regulators in Canada have alleged that banks communicated with each other and through brokers to manipulate the yen Libor rate.

 Libor is derived from a survey of banks conducted daily for the British Bankers’ Association in London.
 Lenders are asked how much it would cost them to borrow from one another for 15 different periods, from overnight to one year, in currencies including dollars, euros, yen and Swiss francs.
 A predetermined number of quotes are excluded and those left are averaged and published for each currency by the BBA before noon.

 According to documents filed in the Ontario Superior Court in May 2011, lawyers for UBS gave information to Canadian regulators, including details of the lender’s own internal probe.
 Based on UBS’s information, the regulator said HSBC Holdings Plc (HSBA), Royal Bank of Scotland Group Plc, Deutsche Bank AG (DBK), JPMorgan Chase & Co.
-(JPM), Citigroup Inc. (C), as well as brokers at ICAP Plc (IAP) and RP Martin Holdings Ltd. colluded to manipulate the yen Libor rate.
+(JPM:US), Citigroup Inc. (C:US), as well as brokers at ICAP Plc (IAP) and RP Martin Holdings Ltd. colluded to manipulate the yen Libor rate.